junxit/us-congress-bills-112/bill.md

 Section 8102(b) of title 5, United States Code, is amended in the matter preceding paragraph (1)—

-- **(1)** by inserting “or from an attack by a terrorist or terrorist organization, either known or unknown,” after “force or individual,” and
+- **(1)** by inserting “or from an attack by a terrorist or terrorist organization, either known or unknown,” after “force or individual,”; and
 - **(2)** by striking “outside” and all that follows through “1979)” and inserting “outside of the United States”.

 ## § 4.
 Disfigurement

 Section 8107(c)(21) of title 5, United States Code—

-- **(1)** by striking “For” and inserting the following:
-  > - **(A)** Except as provided under subparagraph (B), for
+- **(1)** by striking “For” and inserting the following: “(A) Except as provided under subparagraph (B), for”; and
 - **(2)** by adding at the end the following:
-  > - **(B)** Notwithstanding subparagraph (A), for an injury occurring during the 3-year period prior to the date of enactment of the Federal Workers’ Compensation Modernization and Improvement Act for which the Secretary has not made a compensation determination on disfigurement under subparagraph (A), or for an injury occurring on or after the date of enactment of such Act resulting in a serious disfigurement of the face, head, or neck, proper and equitable compensation in proportion to the severity of the disfigurement, not to exceed $50,000, as determined by the Secretary, shall be awarded in addition to any other compensation payable under this schedule.
+  > - **(B)** Notwithstanding subparagraph (A), for an injury occurring during the 3-year period prior to the date of enactment of the Federal Workers’ Compensation Modernization and Improvement Act for which the Secretary of Labor has not made a compensation determination on disfigurement under subparagraph (A), or for an injury occurring on or after the date of enactment of such Act resulting in a serious disfigurement of the face, head, or neck, proper and equitable compensation in proportion to the severity of the disfigurement, not to exceed $50,000, as determined by the Secretary, shall be awarded in addition to any other compensation payable under this schedule.
 The applicable maximum compensation for disfigurement provided under this subparagraph shall be adjusted annually on March 1 in accordance with the percentage amount determined by the cost of living adjustment in section 8146a.

 ## § 5.
 Social Security Earnings Information